Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Introduction

 \section{Introduction}

 Modern engineered systems are growing increasingly complex.
 The integration of diverse subsystems, emergent behaviors, and interdependent networks introduces significant challenges in system design, development, and maintenance \cite{pugliese2018development}.
-These challenges affect both the engineers working on the development and with these systems like.
-As systems become more intricate, understanding and managing their complexity is critical to ensuring their reliability, efficiency, and overall success, as the consequences could otherwise be schedule overruns, development stops, and even complete product failures \cite{cioFamousDisasters}.
-Requirements, as the foundational specifications guiding system development, play a crucial role in defining system functionality and performance.
-However, the inherent complexity of requirements—driven by interdependencies, ambiguities, and structural intricacies—can significantly impact the development process, leading to unforeseen risks, cost overruns, and schedule delays \cite{6549917, sinha2016empirical}.
+These challenges affect both the engineers developing these systems and those operating them.
+As systems become more intricate, understanding and managing their complexity is critical to ensuring their reliability, efficiency, and overall success, as the consequences could otherwise be schedule overruns, defects \cite{sturtevant2013system}, development stops, and even complete product failures~\cite{hussain2016role, mukherjee2008understanding}.
+Requirements, as the foundational specifications guiding system development, play a crucial role in defining system functionality and performance \cite{Lindemann1998, boznak1994doing}.
+However, the inherent complexity of requirements---driven by interdependencies, ambiguities, and structural intricacies---can significantly impact the development process, leading to unforeseen risks, cost overruns, and schedule delays \cite{6549917, sinha2016empirical, azmat2023analyzing}.
+Despite this recognized impact, no empirically validated metrics exist for quantifying the structural complexity of requirements in a way that could predict or gauge development effort---a gap that leaves practitioners without objective tools for early-stage complexity assessment.

+In practice, this gap is consequential.
+Systems engineers routinely assess requirements for completeness, consistency, and traceability, yet these evaluations remain largely qualitative when it comes to structural complexity \cite{vierlboeck2023re, salado2014concept}.
+When a specification grows to hundreds or thousands of interconnected requirements, practitioners lack scalable methods to determine which clusters of requirements will demand disproportionate integration effort or where hidden interdependencies may propagate risk across subsystems.
+As a result, complexity-driven problems are typically discovered late---during integration and test---when the cost of correction is highest \cite{Lindemann1998}.
+Recent work has demonstrated that structural complexity metrics applied to system models can predict development effort and cost~\cite{bhatnager2025measuring}, yet equivalent validated measures for requirements specifications remain unavailable.
+An objective, computable measure of structural complexity at the requirements stage would enable earlier intervention, more informed resource allocation, and reduced downstream rework.